 Considering Indonesia is the fourth most populous country in the world, it’s surprising how few associations most Americans (and probably non-neighbors) have with it.
 Consider the stereotypes and tropes attached to China, India, and the US — or even the fifth largest country — Brazil.
 Indonesia, on the other hand, tends to elicit nothing but a blank stare — at least among the people to whom I’ve mentioned it.
 To most Americans, “Indo” is a crossbreed of cannabis and the most famous Indonesian is Ardi Rizal — who’s not even known by his name or nationality but rather as that “fat smoking baby in the viral video.”
 Rizal has supposedly kicked his nasty habit; unfortunately the same can’t be said for the planet and its addiction to palm oil.
 The deforestation fueled by our own nasty habit amounts to ripping out our planet’s lungs.

-The most famous American with Indonesian roots is President Obama spent a chunk of his childhood there (after leaving Kenya, of course) but he’s not exactly the typical Indonesian — if there is such a thing.
+The most famous American (and Angeleno) with Indonesian roots is President Obama. who spent a chunk of his childhood there (after leaving Kenya, of course) but he’s not exactly the typical Indonesian — if there is such a thing.
 It’s entirely possible to have associations with regions of Indonesia without even being aware of what country said regions are part.
 For example, we tend to think of batik and wayang as being from Java, gamelan (and Balinese cats) as Balinese, wild men as coming from Borneo, Komodo dragons as coming from Komodo, and fat smoking babies as coming (along with tigers, rhinos, and elephants) as hailing from Sumatra.

 Indonesia is an ethnically and geographically varied place.
 As a unified republic, it’s a pretty modern invention, created as it was in 1945.
 The term “Indonesian” refers to the inhabitants of 17,508 islands who represent more than 300 native ethnic groups and who speak about 737 languages.
 Indonesian, as an identification, isn’t especially closely entwined with any one ethnic group or the inhabitants of any one island although 58% of Indonesians live on Java and 42% of that island’s inhabitants are ethnically Javanese.
 Other large ethnic populations, in descending population size, include the Sundanese, Malay, Madurese, Batak, Minangkabau, Betawi, Bugis, Bantenese, Banjar, Balinese, Tionghoa (ethnic Chinese), and Makassar peoples.